nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 On the static graph
 -------------------

-Let's start by considering the network as a ''flattened'' graph, i.e., ignoring its temporal information.
+Let's start by considering the network as a single static graph, i.e., ignoring its temporal information.

 We can observe that depending on the initial node community assigments (e.g., with ``seed=0`` below), `modularity <https://leidenalg.readthedocs.io/en/stable/reference.html#modularityvertexpartition>`__ [3]_